Fuddlebob/MelodyBot3456/README.md

 This section details random effects that can be applied during the generation of the video.
 Set each property to `true` if you want the effect to be applied, and `false` otherwise.
 Currently there is only one property, but I may add more in future.
 - `audio_replace`
   - Replaces the audio of the generated video with a different audio file.
 Requires the addition of an additional property, `replace_with`, containing the location of the specific file you wish to replace the audio with.

+# Soundfonts
+This script requires the use of SoundFont2 (.sf2) files to run correctly.
+These files are like virtual instruments that are used in conjunction with a generated MIDI file to create an audio track.
+There are a number of free soundfonts that are easily available online - simply Google "Free soundfonts" and you should be able to find a fair few.
+The files will have to be placed into a single directory, which you can specify the location of in the config file.
+Check the above section for details.

 # Notes on Mingus
 This project requires use of the Mingus library to work.
 Unfortunately, there is no official version of Mingus that works in Python 3.
 Instead, I found a repo of an attempt at translating the library for Python 3, edited it slightly to fit my purposes, and included it wholesale in the scope of this project.
 As such, I claim no authorship over anything inside the "mingus" folder.